Express Enquiry

 Estate Disputes

-The law in Australia recognises that occasionally estate disputes arise when people who would expect to benefit from a will have been inadequately provided for or have been left out entirely.
+The law in Australia, and specifically in New South Wales, recognises that occasionally estate disputes arise when people who would expect to benefit from a will have been inadequately provided for or have been left out entirely.
 If this is you, and you believe you have been treated unfairly either in an estate dispute or in the terms of a will in New South Wales, you could be eligible to make a claim on the deceased estate.
+Understanding your rights under NSW law is the first step.

 Making an Estate Claim on an Unfair Will

-If you are eligible, you can contest, challenge or dispute a will to achieve an estate dispute resolution if you have been left out or received an unfair portion of the estate in the will.
-To make an estate claim on a biased will in NSW you need to be classed as an eligible person and either challenge the validity of the will or contest the amount of money the deceased has left you.
-This way you may receive your fair share of the deceased’s assets.
+If you are eligible under NSW law, you can contest, challenge or dispute a will to achieve an estate dispute resolution if you have been left out or received an unfair portion of the estate in the will.
+To make an estate claim on a seemingly biased or unfair will in NSW, you need to be classed as an eligible person.
+This broadly involves two main avenues: you might contest the amount of money the deceased has left you (often through a Family Provision Claim if you haven’t been adequately provided for).
+Or you might challenge the validity of the will itself if there are grounds to believe it’s not legally sound.
+This way, you may receive your fair share of the deceased’s assets.

 Reasons to Make an Estate Claim or Dispute

-Making an estate claim from a will where you feel you have not been adequately provided for revolves around many factors.
-These include the kind of relationship you had with the testator (the deceased, or will-maker), the testator’s state of mind when they made the will and whether fraud or coercion was involved in the creation of the will.
+Making an estate claim from a will where you feel you have not been adequately provided for (a Family Provision Claim) revolves around many factors.
+These include the kind of relationship you had with the testator (the deceased, or will-maker), your financial needs and circumstances, the size of the estate, and the testator’s state of mind when they made the will.
+Other grounds include whether grounds for challenging the will’s validity, such as lack of testamentary capacity, undue influence, fraud or coercion, were involved in the creation of the will.

 The Family Provision Act

-A person can dispute an estate or contest a will in NSW by making a claim under The Family Provision Act.
-This legislation allows anyone eligible to make a family provision claim.
-It protects those who are entitled to benefit from a will but have either been left out or have not received adequate provision.
-In NSW, claims in respect of family provision are made under the Succession Amendment (Family Provision Act) 2008 with similar laws across other Australian states and territories.
+A person can dispute an estate or contest a will in NSW by making a claim under the principles of family provision, primarily governed by the Succession Act 2006 (NSW).
+This legislation allows anyone who is deemed an “eligible person” (see ‘Who Can Dispute an Estate’ below) to make a family provision claim.
+It protects those who should rightfully benefit from a will but have either been left out or have not received adequate provision for their proper maintenance, education, or advancement in life.
+In NSW, claims in respect of family provision are made under the Succession Amendment (Family Provision) Act 2008 amendment of the Succession Act 2006 to address family provision orders, with similar laws across other Australian states and territories, though the specific rules and eligibility criteria for NSW apply here.

 Disputes About the Validity of Wills or Entitlements